laudv/veritas/README.md

 <img src="docs/img/mnist2.png" width="500" />

+The left side shows how difficult it is to change the label of each digit.
+The right side shows how difficult it is to perturb an instance such that the model predicts a specific target digit.
+We can see that it is hard to change an *eight* into another digit, but it is easy to change any other digit into an *eight*.
+The opposite is true for the *one* digit, which is easy to change into any other digit, but it is hard to turn another digit into a *one*.

 ### YouTube: predicting *log10(views)*

 We use a bag-of-words dataset constructed from [trending YouTube videos](https://www.kaggle.com/datasnaek/youtube-new), and predict the `log10` of the view count based on the words in the title and the description.
 The model has a mean absolute error of 0.38 on the test set, so it is able to predict order of magnitudes.